iosifache/ossfortress/wiki/docs/ubuntu-portrait/About.md

 ## Features

 - Logging in with the credentials of the operating system
-- Listing details of the user, such as UID
+- Listing details of the user, such as the UID
 - Accessing open utilities, which are distributed for free to Internet users
   - Converting the format of an image
 - Exploring the file system by running commands from an allow list